delpart/delpart.github.io/index.md

 When | What | Where
 -----|------|------
 9.2018-ongoing | Doctorate in Information and Communications Engineering | Tokyo Institute of Technology, Kumazawa Laboratory, Japan
-9.2016-9.2018 | Master of Engineering in Information and Communications Engineering | Tokkyo Institute of Technology, Kumazawa Laboratory, Japan
+9.2016-9.2018 | Master of Engineering in Information and Communications Engineering | Tokyo Institute of Technology, Kumazawa Laboratory, Japan
 9.2010-7.2014 | BSc UAS Computer Science | ZHAW - School of Engineering, Switzerland
 8.2009-7.2009 | Professional Baccalaureate | Berufsbildungsschule Winterthur, Switzerland
 8.2007-7.2009 | Federal professional certification as a network engineer | ZLI, Switzerland